We at Middlesbrough Football Club strive to make football accessible to all.

 For visiting supporters, there is wheelchair availability on a raised deck within the visitors section.
 Again, additional spaces are provided pitchside if needed.
 These tickets will be forwarded to the opposing team and must be purchased directly though the visiting club.

-The Riverside Stadium has approximately 190 seasonal accessible parking spaces, located in all car parks around the stadium.
+The Riverside Stadium has approximately 190 seasonal accessible parking spaces, located in car parks around the stadium.

-Please note: All available spaces are currently reserved for holders of passes from previous seasons and it is unlikely that any seasonal passes will become available.
+Please note: All available spaces are currently reserved for holders of passes from previous seasons and it is unlikely that any further seasonal passes will become available.

-However, this is not exclusively accessible parking so is sold on a first-come, first-served basis through the Ticket Office.
+This is not exclusively accessible parking so is sold on a first-come, first-served basis through the Ticket Office.

 Matchday Special Requests